-Thiophanate-Methyl (Topsin M. Thiophanate-Methyl, T-methyl) is formulated as a 70% or 85% wettable and a 4.5-lb/gal flowable and is registered for control of diseases of stone fruits, apples, and pears.
-The 4.5F formulation is not registered on pears.
-Thiophanatemethyl is a benzimidazole fungicide in the same chemical group as benomyl and thiabendazole.
-Many fruit pathogens have developed resistance to benzimidazole fungicides, but Topsin M is still effective for controlling flyspeck, sooty blotch, black rot, and white rot on apples in most orchards.
+Thiophanate-Methyl (Topsin M, Thiophanate-Methyl, T-methyl) is formulated as a 70% or 85% wettable and a 4.5-lb/gal flowable and is registered for control of diseases of stone fruits, apples, and pears.
+Topsin M is a benzimidazole fungicide in the same chemical group as benomyl and thiabendazole.
+Many fruit pathogens have developed resistance to benzimidazole fungicides, but Topsin M is still effective for controlling flyspeck, sooty blotch, black rot, and white rot on apples in New England orchards.
 Do not tank mix thiophanate-methyl with copper-containing materials or with highly alkaline pesticides such as Bordeaux mixture or lime sulfur.
-The maximum annual use-rates listed on the labels limit the number of applications that can be used to control summer diseases on apples.
+The maximum annual use-rates listed on the labels limit the number of applications can be used to control summer diseases on apples.

 Thiram (Thiram Granuflo) is a contact carbamate fungicide in the same chemical family as ferbam and ziram, but it is not an EBDC fungicide.
+It is a moderately effective fungicide for brown rot, peach leaf curl, and peach scab, but is weaker than captan.
 Thiram Granuflo is no longer labeled for use on apples.
-It is a moderately effective fungicide for brown rot, peach leaf curl, and peach scab, but is weaker than captan.
 Thiram is sometimes used for its activity as a deer and rabbit repellent.

-Triadimefon (Bayleton, Triadimefon) is formulated as a 50% dry flowable.
+- Triadimefon (Bayleton, Triadimefon) is formulated as a 50% dry flowable.
 This material is effective against apple (but not cherry) powdery mildew and apple rust diseases.
-It has little activity against scab or other apple diseases.

-Trifloxystrobin (Flint, Gem) is a strobilurin fungicide.
-Gem is registered on stone fruit, but not apples.
-Like Sovran, Flint is an excellent protectant against apple scab and should be used in this manner.
+It has little activity against scab or other apple diseases. - Trifloxystrobin (Flint, Gem) is a strobilurin fungicide.
+Like Sovran, Flint is an excellent protectant and should be used in this manner.
 Flint provides good control of apple scab and powdery mildew but is only moderately effective against cedar apple rust and is weak against quince rust.
-Flint also provides excellent control of sooty blotch and flyspeck, good to very good to control of black rot, and fair control of bitter rot.
-Flint and Gem are registered for control of cherry leaf spot, scab, and mildew on stone fruits.

-Triflumizole (Procure) is a sterol inhibitor fungicide with activities, strengths, and weaknesses similar to those of Rubigan and Nova/Rally.
+Flint also provides excellent control of sooty blotch and flyspeck and good control of black rot bitter rot.
+Gem is the formulation registered for control of stone fruit diseases such as cherry leaf spot, scab, and mildew on stone fruits - Trifloxystrobin + Tebuconazole (Adament) is a new fungicide that is registered for use on both pome fruits and stone fruits.
+Trifloxystrobin is in the strobilurin fungicide group and is the same active ingredient in Flint, whereas tebuconazole is a sterolinhibitor fungicide with good control against brown rot.
+Adament can control against apple scab, and is also labeled for control of powdery mildew, cedar apple rust, flyspeck and sooty blotch, and white and bitter rot.
+Adament can also control of brown rot blossom blight and fruit rot in stone fruit and is also labeled for controlling jacket rot, mildew, anthracnose, cherry leaf spot, along with several other diseases on stone fruit.
+To limit resistance development, Adament or another fungicide from FRAC groups 11 or 3 should not be applied for more than two consecutive applications. - Triflumizole (\Procure) is a sterol inhibitor fungicide with activities, strengths, and weaknesses similar to those of Vintage and Nova.
 Procure provides very good to excellent control of apple scab, powdery mildew and cedar apple rust.
 It is labeled for control of scab and mildew on pears and for brown rot, mildew, and leaf spot control on sweet and tart cherries.

-Warning: Procure is no longer effective against apple scab in a number of orchards because the pathogen has developed resistance to the SI fungicide group.
-Procure may not control other diseases where the pathogen has become resistant to SIs.
+Warning: Procure is no longer effective against apple scab in many New England orchards because the pathogen has developed resistance to the SI fungicide group.
+Procure may fail to control other disease where the pathogen populations have become resistant to SI fungicides.